SECRETARÍA DE EDUCACIÓN PÚBLICA

 Sensitization

-• Read a picture book about animals and plants. <br> - Use puppets representing nature characters. <br> - Sing a song about caring for the environment.
+• Read a picture book about animals and plants.

 Foster emotional connection with nature; generate interest.